 So step into the charming land of Dumbo to have a vacation worth remembering forever.

 Funnily enough, Dumbo is not even the real name of the area but an acronym that stands for Down Under the Manhattan Bridge Overpass.
-In an effort to discourage developers with what they deemed to be an unappealing name, the name DUMBO was created in 1978.
+To discourage developers with what they deemed to be an unappealing name, the name DUMBO was created in 1978.

 Formerly known as Gairville, Dumbo consists of two segments.
-You can find one between the Brooklyn Bridge and Manhattan Bridge, and the other goes east from the Manhattan Bridge to the Vinegar Hill region.
+You can find one between the Brooklyn Bridge and Manhattan Bridge; the other goes east from the Manhattan Bridge to the Vinegar Hill region.

 What was once a warehouse-filled industrial district with rough edges is now a bustling and alluring tourist destination with good eating, shops, fashionable coffee shops, and much more.

 Brooklyn’s Dumbo neighborhood of New York City is a good hub for arts, culture, science, and technology.
-Today, it is Brooklyn’s most expensive neighbourhood and 25% of the city’s tech companies are situated there.
+It is Brooklyn’s most expensive neighborhood today, and 25% of the city’s tech companies are there.

 It has some of the most notable instances of art galleries and museums and is also the primary “center of the Brooklyn Tech Triangle.”